 This website has all the information you need to understand what the Citizens’ Assembly on climate change is, how it works, and how you can get involved.

-Grounded in Scotland's Climate Change Act (2019), Scotland’s Climate Assembly has brought a group of people together who are broadly representative of the Scottish population.
-These Assembly Members have taken on the task of learning about, discussing and making recommendations on how we can best tackle climate change.
-Soon, the Assembly will report to the Scottish Parliament on the outcomes of their deliberations.
+Grounded in Scotland's Climate Change Act (2019), Scotland’s Climate Assembly brought a group of people together who are broadly representative of the Scottish population.
+These Assembly Members took on the task of learning about, discussing and making recommendations on how we can best tackle climate change.
+The Assembly's Interim Report was laid in Scottish Parliament on the 24th March 2021, and the full report on the outcomes of members' deliberations will be presented in June of the same year.

 We would love to hear from you, so like us on Facebook and follow us on Twitter and Instagram @ScotClimateCA.